 What is artificial intelligence?

-AI as a theoretical concept has been around for over a hundred years but the concept that we understand today was developed in the 1950s and refers to intelligent machines that work and react like humans.
+AI as a theoretical concept has been around for over a hundred years, but the concept we understand today was developed in the 1950s and refers to intelligent machines that work and react like humans.
 AI systems use detailed algorithms to perform computing tasks much faster and more efficiently than human minds.

 Since the introduction of big data, AI systems now have access to, and can also process, extremely large amounts of data very quickly and come to an effective conclusion.
 As a result, AI is making big strides in research and development and is considered one of the most promising technologies on the horizon to enable an entirely new way of using computers to solve real-world problems.